AdvancedCustomFields/docs/fields/checkbox.md

 <?php endif; ?>```

 ### Conditional
 This example shows how to use a selected value to conditionally perform a task.
+In this case, the conditional is checking to see if 'red' is within the array of options selected from the field 'colors'.

 ```<?php

-// Get array of variables.
+// Load field settings and value.
 $colors = get_field('colors');

-// Check for variable and specific value.
+// Check for field and specific value.
 if( $colors && in_array( 'red', $colors ) ): ?>
 	<p>Selected the Red choice!</p>
 <?php endif; ?>```

 ### Query posts